tari-project/rfcs/src/RFC-0152_EmojiId.md

 Tari [Communication Node]s are identified on the network via their [Node ID]; which in turn are derived from the node's public key.
 Both the node id and public key are simple large integer numbers.

-The most common practice for human beings to copy large numbers in cryptocurrency software is to scan a QR code or copy and paste a value from one application to another.
+The most common practice for human beings to copy large numbers in cryptocurrency software is scanning a QR code or copying and pasting a value from one application to another.
 These numbers are typically encoded using hexadecimal or Base58 encoding.
 The user will then typically scan (parts) of the string by eye to ensure that the value was transferred correctly.

-For Tari, we propose encoding values, the node ID in particular, using emoji.
+For Tari, we propose encoding values, the node ID and network identifier in particular, for Tari, using emojis.
 The advantages of this approach are:

-* Emoji are more easily identifiable; and if selected carefully, less prone to identification errors (e.g. mistaking an O for a 0).
+* Emoji are more easily identifiable; and, if selected carefully, less prone to identification errors (e.g., mistaking an O for a 0).
 * The alphabet can be considerably larger than hexadecimal (16) or Base58 (58), resulting in shorter character sequences in the encoding.
+* Should be be able to detect if the address used belongs to the correct network.

-### The specification
+## The specification

-#### The emoji character map
+### The emoji character map
 An emoji alphabet of 256 characters is selected.
 Each emoji is assigned a unique index from 0 to 255 inclusive.
 This list is the emoji map.
 For example,